User-centered design calls for user research.

 a face-face interview

 Interviews are a tried and tested method for research.
 Face to face interviews with users helps to gain a better understanding of their desires and actions.
 This can be directed interviews where researchers ask specific questions or non-directed interviews where it takes the form of an open-ended conversation.
-This flexible UX research method can be used anywhere in the design process.
+This flexible UX research method is often used by UX design services anywhere in the design process.

 2. Card Sorting